QuantEcon/lecture-source-py/source/rst/stationary_densities.rst

 #. :math:`\int p(x, y) dy = 1` for all :math:`x \in S`

-(Integrals are over the whole space unless otherwise specified).
+(Integrals are over the whole space unless otherwise specified)

 For example, let :math:`S = \mathbb R` and consider the particular stochastic kernel :math:`p_w` defined by